 When it comes to LiquidFeedback, decision rules—so called policies—with supermajority requirements can be easily defined, but should only be used for decisions where supermajorities are either required or justified by a need for stability.
 A typical example are policies to be used when attempting to change the statutes of an organization.

-A question of academic interest with potentially far-reaching consequences is about preconditions for the merit of an argument to reach across the aisle: What is necessary to make people willing to consider an argument from the opposite side in a highly polarized society?
+An important question is about preconditions for the merit of an argument to reach across the aisle: What is necessary to make people willing to consider an argument from the opposite side in a highly polarized society?
 In order to create telling arguments, it may, for instance, be worth to take the (perceived) moral values of different target groups into account.
 People don't easily change their moral values, which makes it somewhat futile to go against them.
 On the other hand, moral values, such as loyalty (conservative) and equality (liberal), are often acceptable on all sides, and less polarizing than political opinions.
 An adaption of moral empathy, or moral reframing , could hold a key to finding common ground on many important issues.
 Asking a holistic question, such as “Why should liberals/ conservatives/ independents support this initiative,” is one such example.
 Further strategies to limit negative effects of strong faultlines can be derived from models on cohesion in demographically diverse teams such as “timing of contacts”.